greenonline/serialplot_OS_X_port/Readme_SerialPlot.md

 [![Created binary][1]][1]

-However it crashes with the error:
+However, when double clicked, it crashes with the error:
 ```
 Dyld Error Message:
   Library not loaded: /usr/local/lib/libqextserialport.1.dylib